 The Applied Behavior Analyst Certification program prepares the candidate for eligibility to apply to the Behavior Analyst Certification Board (BACB) for entrance into the Board Certification examination.
 The BACB currently offers the examination several times per year.
 Additional requirements are described by the BACB.

 Description of Program

-This program is a cohort program with each cohort group beginning the sequence in the Summer 1 session.
-The five- course sequence is then completed in four semesters.
+This program begins the sequence in the Fall session.
+The six-course sequence is then completed in three semesters.

 Admissions

 The ABA program submission deadline is March 1 for Summer admission.

 Prerequisites